The Light of March

 On March 8, Daylight Saving Time began in New York.

-This winter has been particularly cold, with heavy snow that has remained in places.
+This winter has been particularly cold, with heavy snow that has remained for a long time in places.
 Yet even while the air is still chilly, signs of spring are quietly appearing.
 The light feels different, and the days are slowly growing longer.

 The first day of Daylight Saving Time.
 Snow is still on the ground in Kent, Connecticut, but the light already feels like spring.